sdwr/rapidev/README.md

 4. Run `npm install` in the backend directory to install the dependencies
 5. Run `npm run dev` in the backend directory to start the backend server on port 3333

+NOTE:
+  make sure the backend NODE_ENV in .env is set to development or production

+  make sure the frontend VITE_API_ENV in .env is set to development or production

 ## Database Setup (PostgreSQL on Linux)

 1. Update package list